ImagingDataCommons/highdicom/docs/coding.rst

    # Code(value='cm', scheme_designator='UCUM', meaning='cm', scheme_version=None)

-The two classes are used interoperably throughout highdicom: anywhere in the `highdicom` API that you can pass a :class:`highdicom.sr.CodedConcept`, you can pass an ``pydicom.sr.coding.Code`` instead and it will be converted behind the scenes for you.
+The two classes can be used interoperably throughout highdicom: anywhere in the `highdicom` API that you can pass a :class:`highdicom.sr.CodedConcept`, you can pass an ``pydicom.sr.coding.Code`` instead and it will be converted behind the scenes for you.
 Furthermore, equality is defined between the two classes